uchicago-dsi/climate-cabinet-tax-credit-map/docs/docs/datasets/raw-datasets/census-geographies.md

 | Number | string | 19 | The number difference between the 2020 and 2010 populations (2020 - 2010).
 Formatted as a string with commas.
 When the computation is not possible, an "X" is used. | `"7"` |
 | Percent | float | 19 | The number difference between the 2020 and 2010 populations (2020 - 2010).
 Formatted as a string with commas.
 When the computation is not possible, an "X" is used. | `"X"` |

-**tl_2020_*_bg.zip.** A collection of TIGER/Line Shapefiles (2020) containing geographic boundaries and metadata for block groups in American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, and the U.S. Virgin Islands.
+**tl_2020_*_bg.zip.** A collection of TIGER/Line Shapefiles (2020) containing geographic boundaries and metadata for block groups across the 50 U.S. States, District of Columbia, and Island Areas.

 **us_block_group_pop_centers_2020.geoparquet.** A GeoParquet file containing pre-processed block group population-weighted centroids for the 50 U.S. states, District of Columbia, and Island Areas.